-For these reasons, online payday loans, so-called “bad credit loans” and regular payday loans alike can become a proverbial money trap for consumers who are stuck in a financial bind and feel they have no other alternatives.
-You do have other options, however.
-Payday loans should be used with extreme caution and should be considered a loan of last resort – only if you can afford to pay the loan back in one to two pay periods.
-Otherwise, you should consider a more affordable and consumer friendly alternative.
+For these reasons, online payday loans, so-called “bad credit loans” and regular payday loans alike can become a proverbial money trap for consumers who feel they have no other alternatives.
+But there are options.
+Payday loans should be used with extreme caution and considered a loan of last resort –— that is, only if you can afford to pay the loan back in one to two pay periods.
+Otherwise, it’s worth considering the following alternatives to payday loans.

-- Negotiate a payment plan with the creditor.
-If you’re having trouble with your payments or need an extension, call your creditor or utility company and ask for more time.
+If you’re having trouble with your monthly bills or need an extension, you can call your creditor or utility company and ask for more time.
 You’ll be surprised how many are willing to work with you and offer an extension.
 Some make it very simple by making a short extension an option on their website.

-- Ask for an advance from your employer.
 If you’ve had a financial emergency, consider talking to your employer for an advance on your salary.
-The benefit of an advance is that it’s not a loan, it’s your money — you’re just getting it sooner than you normally would have.
-It’s much cheaper than a payday loan because there is no interest – it’s not a loan.
+The benefit of an advance is that it’s not a loan but your money — you’ll just be getting it sooner than normal.
+It’s much cheaper than a payday loan because there is no interest.
+After all, it’s not a loan.

-- Borrow money from your savings account.
 If you have a savings account or emergency fund, consider tapping into it.
 If you don’t have a savings account or an emergency fund, make it a point to start one as soon as you can so that you have a cushion when life throws you a curveball.
-Even if you start with $10 a week, every little bit adds up.
+Even if you start with just $10 a week, every little bit adds up.
 It can be a lifesaver when the unexpected happens.

-- Consider a credit union loan.
-If you’re a member of a credit union, talk to your member services department.
+If you’re a member of a credit union, consider talking to your member services department.
 Many credit unions offer small, short-term emergency loans to help their members get back on their feet.
-Credit unions offer low-interest loans that are much more affordable than those from traditional banks – and their approval process is more flexible.
+Credit unions offer low-interest loans that are much more affordable than those from traditional banks, and their approval process is often more flexible.

-- Ask a relative to lend you the money.
-Be careful with this one.
-If you have a friend or relative who’s willing to help float you the cash, make it a point to pay them back as quickly as you can.
-The last thing you want to do is ruin a relationship with a friend or a relative.
+Be careful with this option.
+If a friend or relative is willing to help you out with some cash, make it a point to pay them back as quickly as you can.
+The last thing you want to do is let your money emergency ruin the relationship.

-- Consumer Credit Counseling.
-If your financial situation is spiraling out of control, consumer credit counseling can be a great resource to help you analyze your debt, define a realistic personalized budget and work with your creditors on your behalf to negotiate lower interest rates and lower monthly payments.
-It’s important to make sure you’re working with a legitimate credit counseling service and not a fly-by-night scam operation that preys on financially strapped consumers.
-To find an accredited consumer credit counseling service, visit the National Foundation for Credit Counseling or call 1-800-388-2227 to find a credit counselor near you.
+If your financial situation is spiraling out of control, consumer credit counseling can be a great resource to help you analyze your debt, define a realistic, personalized budget and negotiate lower interest rates and lower monthly payments.
+It’s important to make sure you’re working with a legitimate credit counseling service and not an operation that preys on financially strapped consumers.
+To find an accredited consumer credit counseling service, you can visit the National Foundation for Credit Counseling or call 1-800-388-2227 to find a credit counselor near you.